Built for Zero Starter Kit

 • Disparities in length of time to housing, service, and resource access are eliminated.

-• Programs and services are accessible, strengths-based, trauma-informed, culturally responsive, and tailored to individuals needs (not “one size fits all”).
+• Programs and services are accessible, strengths-based, trauma-informed, culturally responsive, and tailored to individual’s needs (not “one size fits all”).

 WHERE TO GET STARTED: